DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 The `ibm-odm-metering` chart deploys a single container of the ODM consumption metering service.

-When an  `ibm-odm-metering` instance is running, the endpoint URL of the service can be referenced in an ODM deployment through the parameter `customization.meteringServerUrl`
+When an  `ibm-odm-metering` instance is running, the endpoint URL of the service can be referenced in an ODM deployment through the parameter `customization.meteringServerUrl`.

 ## Architecture